 What’s SATS Ltd’s Business About?

-SATS provides food solutions and gateway services solutions, mainly to the aviation industry.
+SATS provides food solutions and gateway services solutions, largely to the aviation industry.

 SATS Ltd’s Financial Highlights

-Meanwhile, its net profit grew around 6% per annum, from S$195.7 million to S$248.4 million.
-The increase can be mainly attributed to the growth in its associates and joint ventures and higher efficiency through technology.
+Meanwhile, its profit attributable to shareholders grew around 6% per annum, from S$195.7 million to S$248.4 million.

 SATS Ltd’s Dividend History